Dalton Wilkins

-Dalton Wilkins (born 15 April 1999) is a New Zealand professional footballer who plays as a left-back for Danish 1st Division club Kolding IF, on loan from Sønderjyske.
+Dalton Wilkins (born 15 April 1999) is a New Zealand professional footballer who plays as a left-back for Danish Superliga club Sønderjyske and the New Zealand national team.

 Club career

 Wilkins began his career in New Zealand with Auckland City and Eastern Suburbs.
 In 2019, he moved to Denmark with Helsingør, and then a short loan with Kolding IF in 2019.
 He transferred permanently to Kolding on 25 January 2022.

 On 11 January 2024, Sønderjyske announced the signing of Wilkins on a contract until June 2027.
 On 30 August 2025, Wilkins returned to Kolding IF, joining the club on a one-year loan deal.
+In mid-January 2026, Wilkins suddenly appeared at Sønderjyske’s training camp in Spain, leading to the assumption that the loan agreement with Kolding had been terminated.

 International career

 Wilkins debuted with the New Zealand national team in a 3–1 friendly loss to Jordan on 28 January 2022.